SRodWal/ODS_PricingAnalysis/README.md

     c.
 Past problem: Wont use the directory's path -> Solution: Read files in the scrip's directory.

     d.
-Possible Upgrades: Change of module of library, use paths propperly.
+Possible Upgrades: Convert into a API.

 3. Data Analysis: